 I used to try and plan and book my vacation beforehand.
 I changed my mind about that rather quickly.
 Now I just go from island to island as it goes.
 If one island attracts me more than expected, at least I can stay a bit longer.
 I book only one hotel beforehand and I see from there.
 There are plenty of hotel booking websites offering you last minute deals.
 If you don’t find a space anymore on the one island, there will be on another one.
 Let yourself be surprised and not stressed.

 One of my first island hopping experiences made me realize it’s a waste of time to plan.
 I had a whole itinerary written down, spent hours on the internet trying to find everything out.
 Only to see it change in front of my eyes when the moment came to execute the plans.

-Surprise yourself, ask for advise from the locals and follow your feelings or instinct whatever you want to name it.
+Surprise yourself, ask for advice from the locals and follow your feelings or instinct, whatever you want to name it.